At IIT Institute of Design we are committed to facing today’s thorniest challenges head on.

 Our solutions go beyond borders.

-Home to the sole graduate-only design school in the US, ID students and faculty form an international community of learners and practitioners who embrace complexity and drive impactful change.
+Home to the sole graduate-only design school in the US, IIT Institute of Design is an international community of learners and practitioners who embrace complexity and drive impactful change.

 Action Lab Director